 More than 4 billion gallons of fossil diesel are still burned in California each year - primarly in vehicles that are hard to electrify like big rigs, farm equipment, emergency response vehicles, and construction vehicles.
-Regrettably, our planet and communities exposed to emissions from burning fossil diesel can't wait ten or twenty years for zero emission solutions.
-Renewable diesel fuel is a “today solution”, one that is already keeping thousands of these vehicles running with significantly less emissions.
+Regrettably, our planet and communities exposed to emissions from burning fossil diesel can't wait ten or twenty years for zero emission solutions for these vehicles.
+This is where renewable diesel fuel comes in.
+It is a “today solution” that is already keeping thousands of medium and heavy duty vehicles running with significantly less emissions.

-We are making it easier for California businesses and cities to kick the oil habit and swith to este MY Renewable Diesel™.
-We are continuing to work with our trusted, local distributors to boost avialability, and we have more than doubled the size of our renewbale diesel fueling netowkr.
+Neste is making it easier for California businesses and cities to kick the oil habit and switch to Neste MY Renewable Diesel™.
+We are continuing to work with our trusted, local distributors to boost availability, and we have more than doubled the size of our renewable diesel fueling network.
 In many cases, Neste refurbished and upgraded existing fueling stations to offer renewable diesel--something that could be done because renewable diesel is compatible with existing fueling infrastructure.
-Our ambition is to create a “green fueling network” across the West Coast U.S., making it even easier for fleet managers to make the switch to renewable diesel.
+Our ambition is to create a “green fueling network” across the U.S. West Coast, making it even easier for fleet managers to make the switch to renewable diesel.

 “COVID-19 has shone a light on the important role trucking plays in preserving our quality of life.
 Trucks deliver packages to our doors, supply hospitals, and restock grocery stores,” said Carrie Song, Vice President, North America, Renewable Road Transport.
 “It is essential that we keep these vehicles moving with much less greenhouse gas emissions and air pollution.
 Renewable diesel can do just that, powering the state’s economic recovery while also helping fleet operators to quickly and affordably achieve their climate change targets.”